sdtblck/lm_dataloader/README.md

 - follows fairseq / megatron's 'mmap' dataformat, but with improvements.
 Those being:
     - [x] Easily combine multiple datasets
+    - [ ] Easily split a dataset into train / val / test splits
+    - [x] Easily build a weighted dataset out of a list of existing ones along with weights.
     - [x] unified into a single 'file' (which is actually a directory containing a .bin / .idx file)
     - [x] index files that are built on the fly are hidden files, leaving less mess in the directory.
     - [ ] More straightforward interface, better documentation.